 Revision of the Electoral Roll is underway.
-The Revised Roll is now on the noticeboard halfway down the stairs.
+A copy of the current Roll is on the noticeboard halfway down the stairs.
 Please check that you are on it and if you are not, and would like to be, there are forms to fill in on the landing table.
 Please complete and hand to one of the clergy.